What is Pattachitra?

 Use of 100% natural colors

-What differentiates Pattachitra from other art forms is the use of 100% natural colors put together using ancient methods.
+Finally, what differentiates Pattachitra from other art forms is the use of 100% natural colors put together using ancient methods.
 For instance, conch shells are used to make white, hingula for red and a stone named harikala for yellow.

 Nowadays, the art of Pattachitra has moved beyond the boundaries of canvas and cloth.
 Artists now make use of tussar silk and palm leaves and also paint murals on the exterior of their houses.